 7. Consider storing clothes vertically.

 Many kids stack items of clothing one on top of the other in their drawers.
 That can be one reason why your child may wear the same clothes over and over again.
-She only sees the clothes on the top and rarely gets to the ones at the bottom.
+Your child sees only the clothes on the top and rarely gets to the ones at the bottom.

 Stacking clothes vertically, starting from the front of the drawer to the back, has several benefits.
-It saves room, but it also helps your child see more options when she opens the drawer.
-It also allows her to sort by color, texture and other favorite characteristics.
+It saves room, but it also helps your child see more options when opening the drawer.
+It also allows your child to sort by color, texture, and other favorite characteristics.
 (If you’re unsure how to stack clothes vertically, see how in the video at the top.)

 Cleaning a messy room isn’t always fun or easy.
-But starting with your child’s drawers can help get clothes off the floor and show your child how to maintain her room with success.
-Explore more ideas for getting—and staying—organized.
+But starting with your child’s drawers can help get clothes off the floor and show your child how to successfully maintain their room.
+Explore more ideas for getting — and staying — organized.
 And read about the organization strategies one mom put into place after losing one too many pairs of mittens.